 The Juxt is form fitting and comfortable right out of the box, rockered and ready for action.
-This suede leather shoe needs no break-in period, and the padding around the opening is minimal, flexible, and feels great around the ankle.
+This suede leather shoe needs no break-in period, and the padding around the opening is minimal, flexible and feels great around the ankle.
 We also like the plushy mesh and suede tongue, which kept the laces from digging into the bridge of our foot.
-The toe protection is solid, with a stiff rubber rand around the toe box.
-Protection underfoot is only average, where pointed rocks are felt through the footbed, as well as only moderate shock absorption.
-For better underfoot protection, check out the Keen Targhee II.
+A thick toe rand wraps around the outer toe box, helping to protect the foot from unexpected trips over rocks and roots.
+The light-duty sole is comfortable and flexes easily, though does not offer as much underfoot protection from sharp rocks.
+For better sole performance, check out the Keen Targhee II.

 Vasque has done a brilliant job with the unique lacing system: eight alternating traditional eyes and webbing loops let you adjust the tightness of the lacing better than most shoes.
 With no waterproof lining and small vent holes through the leather tongue, this product is more breathable than all the others.
 Folks with wide feet probably find the fit and toe box narrow, but wide sizes are available.
-If you desire to maximize comfort underfoot, though, you'll like the Tor Summit.
+If you desire to maximize comfort underfoot, though, you'll like the Hoka Sky Toa, the undisputed comfort king on the trail.

-A full-leather pair of hiking shoes for only 2 lbs?
+A full-leather pair of hiking shoes for only two pounds?
 Yeah, we were impressed, too.
 There are a few more lightweight models in this review, but this is the only full-leather model, and we love its low weight.
 Other models, both lighter and heavier, make durability shortcuts with mesh tongues or uppers to drop weight.
 Not having a waterproof liner does help the Juxt keep its weight down.
-For lots of leather with a functioning waterproof liner, check out the Tor Summit, which hovers within an ounce of this model.
+The Asolo Nucleon GV also features a suede leather upper, has a waterproof liner, and comes in at only 1.8 pounds.